Rogerskelamen/remuir/README.md

 # remuir

+Everyone loves RISC-V!

+Everyone loves Rust!

+So why not combine them together?

-Remuir, named from RISC-V Emulator In Rust, is a simple RISC-V emulator to run riscv binary code which is inspired from an educational emulator [nemu](https://github.com/NJU-ProjectN/nemu).
-It's may be a similar project to [Spike](https://github.com/riscv-software-src/riscv-isa-sim), but more too simple and dummy.
+Here comes remuir, named from RISC-V Emulator In Rust, is a simple RISC-V emulator to run riscv binary code which is inspired from an educational emulator [nemu](https://github.com/NJU-ProjectN/nemu).
+Its goal is to become as usable as [Spike](https://github.com/riscv-software-src/riscv-isa-sim), but it may take more time in the future.

 ## development log